 The Tennessee Dual Enrollment Grant (TN DEG) is funded by the Tennessee Lottery and administered by the Tennessee Student Assistance Corporation (TSAC).
 The program provides opportunities for students to begin working toward a college degree while pursuing a high school diploma.
 This grant provides $500 for the first and second course, $200 for the third course, $0 for the fourth course, then allows the student to “borrow” $300 for each of courses five thru eight from their first semester Freshman Lottery Scholarship (HOPE).
-Eligible students can use two grants per term for lower division (100/200 level) postsecondary degree-seeking courses.
+Eligible students can use two grants per term (not to exceed 4 grants per academic year) for lower division (100/200 level) postsecondary degree-seeking courses.
 For more information on this grant, please visit: https://www.tn.gov/collegepays/money-for-college/tn-education-lottery-programs/dual-enrollment-grant.html.

 To be eligible for the TN DEG at UT Martin, the student must be a Tennessee Resident for one year prior to enrollment, be a junior or senior (as classified by the student’s high school), have a cumulative 3.0 unweighted high school GPA, high school counselor approval, and parent/legal guardian approval.
 Home schooled students must also have a minimum ACT Composite score of 21.
 To remain eligible for the grant, the student must maintain a cumulative 2.75 college GPA.
 If the student's cumulative college GPA ever drops below 2.75, they are no longer eligible for the grant (there is no getting it back).